uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_textures.md

 ![uv editor button](images/worksheet_1/uv_editor.jpg)

-This will open up the editor allowing you to see how Maya has laid out your UV's.
+This will open up the editor allowing you to see how automatic mapping has laid out your UV's.
 - You can select faces in the UV editor and see their corresponding face the perspective view

 ![faces selected in uv mode](images/worksheet_1/uv_selection.jpg)